DGAP-DD: Capital Stage AG (english) () | aktiencheck.de

 a) Position / status

-Person closely associated with: Title: Herr First name: Albert Last name(s): Büll Position: Member of the administrative or supervisory body
+Person closely associated with: Title: Dr. First name: Cornelius Last name(s): Liedtke Position: Member of the administrative or supervisory body

 b) Initial notification